shaggyrec/php-code-style-checker/README.md

 # PHP code-style checker

 Cli Util to check PHP code style.

+Using https://github.com/squizlabs/PHP_CodeSniffer but with possibility to check only git diff

 ## Usage